ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/201904_release/apip_relnotes.md

 API Portal provides an API consumer-facing interface that you can customize to match your corporate brand.
 API Portal is a layered product linked to API Manager, and requires both API Manager and API Gateway.
 For more information, see the API Gateway and API Manager documentation.

-API Portal is available as a software installation or a virtualized deployment in Docker containers.
+API Portal in Docker containers is available for production environment from [API Portal 7.7 November 2020](/docs/apim_relnotes/20201130_apip_relnotes/) update.
+For more information, see [Production-ready Docker container](/docs/apim_relnotes/20201130_apip_relnotes/#production-ready-docker-container).

+*This section was updated to amend the information about API Portal in Docker containers.*

 ## New features and enhancements